 The climate change benefits of replacing your car with an electric one depends on how green the source of the energy powering it is.

-If you live in an area where an electric car offers little improvement over a comparable gas powered vehicle, you can still make a big impact on reducing your carbon footprint.
+If you live in an area where an EV offers little improvement over a comparable gas vehicle, you can still make a big impact on reducing your carbon footprint.
 How?
-By powering your electric car with solar energy that you produce yourself with solar panels on your roof.
+By powering your EV with solar energy that you produce with solar panels on your roof.
 If that’s not possible, you can often purchase green energy from a power company.
-Be sure to double your impact by putting enough solar on your roof to power both your car and your home and finally quit fossil fuels!
+Be sure to double your impact by putting enough solar on your roof to power both your car and your home and finally quit fossil fuels for ever!

 With the world now focused on lowering greenhouse gas emissions to stop climate change, electric power grids will continue to get greener and produce fewer emissions.
 This means that electric cars will too!